albnnc/naql/lib/api/naql.coreregistry.md

 ## CoreRegistry class

-Core, basic registry of thing to be passed down.
+Core, basic registry of things to be passed down.

 <b>Signature:</b>